sbien1208/Todo-list-application/README.md

 Make your changes and test them
 Commit your changes : git add . git commit -m "Description of your changes"
-Push your changer to your forked repository : git pus origin feature-name Create a pull request on the original repository
+Push your changer to your forked repository : git push origin feature-name Create a pull request on the original repository
 Await feedback and discussion on your pull request